 Revenue is recognized upon transfer of control of promised goods or services to customers in an amount that reflects the consideration we expect to receive in exchange for those goods or services.
-We enter into contracts that can include various combinations of goods and services, which are generally capable of being distinct and accounted for as separate performance obligations.
+We enter into contracts that can include various combinations of goods and services, which are generally capable of being distinct within the context of the contract and accounted for as separate performance obligations.
 A product or service is distinct if the customer can benefit from it on its own or together with other readily available resources and the promise to transfer the good or service is separately identifiable from other promises in the contractual arrangement with the customer.
 Non-distinct goods and services are combined with other goods or services until they are distinct as a bundle and therefore form a single performance obligation.

 The consideration (including any discounts) is allocated between separate goods and services in a bundle on a relative basis based on their SSP.
+The SSP reflects the price we would charge for a specific product or service if it was sold separately in similar circumstances and to similar customers.
 Revenue is recognized net of any taxes collected from customers, which are subsequently remitted to governmental authorities.
 In addition to these general policies, the specific revenue recognition policies for each major category of revenue are included below.